 Food and drink are available in the main building.
-Sixth Formers are permitted to filter in to the queue and are asked to do so in a sensible manner befitting of their age and status as role models to younger children.
+Sixth Formers are permitted to filter into the queue alongside staff and are asked to do so in a sensible manner befitting of their age and status as role models to younger children.
 Meals and snacks are of a high quality and are good value for money when compared to other local options.
 Blessed Hugh Faringdon Sixth Form is committed to promoting healthy eating and the food served in the school reflects this.
+The Sixth Form area has both a Common Room with kitchen facilities and a relaxing room in which to consume food and drink.